dhruvb-io/sample-todo-app/README.md

 6. The backend returns the saved todo as JSON.

 The backend also has a `GET` endpoint that reads all todos from MongoDB and returns them to a client.
+It also has a `DELETE` endpoint that removes a todo by its MongoDB ID and returns the deleted document.

 ## 3. Backend Concepts